princekainth/EmpireBridgeMedia/README.md

 > **Gemini™** is a registered trademark filed with the **Canadian Intellectual Property Office (CIPO)** by **Empire Bridge Media Inc.**
 > Unauthorized commercial use of the Gemini™ brand or affiliated protocol terminology is prohibited and may result in enforcement.
-> For licensing or certification inquiries, contact: `licensing@empirebridgemedia.com`
+> For licensing or certification inquiries, contact: `licensing@ipbridge.co`

 ---